HarikrishnanNB/genome_classification/README.md

 ## Neurochaos - SVM

-[https://www.youtube.com/watch?v=8JQstLi4COk](Video explanation on YouTube) on the usage of chaotic maps as kernels and highlighting chief ideas and inspiration.
+(https://www.youtube.com/watch?v=8JQstLi4COk)[Video explanation on YouTube] on the usage of chaotic maps as kernels and highlighting chief ideas and inspiration.

 Reference Paper: